 W.B.
 Yeats, “The Lake Isle of Innisfree” (1888)

-Recently named one of the “world’s ten best gardens,” Innisfree is a site-specific distillation of Modernist ideas with traditional Chinese and Japanese garden design principles.
-Largely the work of landscape architect Lester Collins FASLA (1914–1993), with important contributions by his client, the artist Walter Beck, this iconic landscape showcases Collins’ near-flawless ability to choreograph movement through space, his deep understanding and respect for the environment, and his keen interest in shaping the experience of place.
-The result is a distinctly American stroll garden on 185 acres surrounding a large glacial lake — a sublime composition of rock, water, wood and sky.
+Recognized as on of the “world’s ten best gardens,”* Innisfree is a powerful icon of 20th century landscape design.
+Over 50 years in the making, it is largely the work of landscape architect Lester Collins, FASLA (1914–1993), with important contributions by his client, the artist and teacher Walter Beck.
+Innisfree merges the essence of Modernist ideas and traditional Chinese and Japanese garden design principles with a nuanced reading of its glacial landscape.
+The result is a distinctly American stroll garden on 185 acres surrounding a large, shimmering lake — a sublime composition of rock, water, wood and sky.

 *Rory Stuart, What are Gardens For?
 Experiencing, Making and Thinking About Gardens (2012)